stevieclean/UNCG-CSE-Senior_Proj/README.md

 https://docs.google.com/document/d/1BE-n_oF-ujd3SaUupH9GyffUdC91hFmny_jdhQk2UOs/edit

-Charles Stamey - FOr this project, I am electing to assist primarily with the Calendar function within the app.
+Charles Stamey - For this project, I am electing to assist primarily with the Calendar function within the app.
 First, there is a need to find a reasonably private API for this section.
 The features functionality within the calendar will be:
  - Track events and dates
  - Pull events from websites and update accordingly on the app